 To finish the season we had a 'crown green' tournament.
 It was great fun and everyone coped with the special rules that were set for the day.
 The winners were Rob and Tim with Mick and Dave Corbett runners up.
 This could become an annual event to finish the season

-We have also welcomed some new bowlers to the club this year, and it was good to see them taking part in this year's events.
+We have also welcomed some new bowlers to the club, and it was good to see them taking part in the year's events.

 The Carnegie Three at Andover Bowls Club